 If you make a deposit before the close of business on a Business Day that we are open, we will consider that day to be the day of your deposit.
 However, if you make a deposit after the close of business or on a day that we are not open, we will consider the deposit made on the next Business Day we are open.

 Same Day Availability.
 Funds from electronic direct deposits to your account will be available on the day we receive the deposit.
-In addition, funds from deposits of cash (if made in person to an employee of The Pittsfield Cooperative Bank*) will also be available on the day of deposit.
+In addition, funds from deposits of cash (if made in person to an employee of The Pittsfield Cooperative Bank*), ACH and wire transfers will also be available on the day of deposit.

 Next Day Availability.
 Funds from deposits of wire transfers, U.S. Treasury checks (if payable to you and deposited into your account), U.S. Postal Service Money Orders (if payable to you and deposited into your account, and the deposit is made in person to an employee of The Pittsfield Cooperative Bank*), Federal Reserve Bank or Federal Home Loan Bank checks (if payable to you and deposited into your account, and the deposit is made in person to an employee of The Pittsfield Cooperative Bank*), State or Local Government checks (if payable to you and deposited into your account, and the deposit is made in person to an employee of The Pittsfield Cooperative Bank*), Cashier's, Certified, or Teller's checks (if payable to you and deposited into your account, and the deposit is made in person to an employee of The Pittsfield Cooperative Bank*), and checks drawn on us are available on the first Business Day after the day of your deposit.